dbeniamin/1-100_PythonCode_Challenge/README.md

 - randomizes the extracted colors and creates a Hirst like painting with a random color.
 - the app uses turtle module.

+**13.02.2024 -> day 19 - Turtle Race **  - Contains a Turtle race program.
+- focused on generating turtles and make them race at random speeds
+- requesting input from the user and calculating the winner vs user input.

 ### Contributing: